 Jazz Voice Information and Form (to be filled in and brought to the audition).

-Auditions for the JAZZ VOCAL ENSEMBLE, vocal combos, and possible placement in a big band or Latin Jazz Ensemble are scheduled by appointment with Melinda Rodriguez.
+Auditions for the JAZZ VOCAL ENSEMBLE, vocal combos, and possible placement in a big band or Latin Jazz Ensemble are scheduled by appointment with Barrington Coleman.

 The audition will consist of a prepared piece of your choice (can be a classical or jazz etude, performance piece, etc…), sight-reading drawn from typical big band charts and improvisation (if you wish improvising is optional).
 Some scales may be asked for as well.